WHY GO TO ICELAND?

 Check out our suggestions for Iceland based on your travel style or interest.
 Or scroll below if you want to learn about Iceland by region.

 ⛰ For the Love of the Outdoors.
 You’ll have amazing outdoor activities no matter where you are in Iceland.
 Even if you’re based in Reykjavik, you can do great day trips, but if you want to get little more hardcore go north, west or inland.
+See John’s outdoorsy Iceland Itinerary here.

 🍽 Calling All Foodies.
 You’ll have to pay for it, but Iceland has amazing food.
 You’ll definitely want to spend a couple days in Reykjavik.
-Check out this 4 Day itinerary that includes a trip to Dill, a foodie haven.

 ⬄ Combining With a Neighboring Country.
 Both Icelandair and WOW airlines make it really easy to do short layovers in Iceland on the way to Europe, usually at no extra charge.